basalt-plateau/foam_pet_G1/readme.md

 ----

 ## Rules (License)
-This is a wild pet.
+This is a friendly pet.
 Please be friendly and festive with your pet and follow the rules.
+Playing with, training, and cloning your pet is most likely 100% legit.

 ### Cytes, Tissues, Organs
 The aggregate of the licensing rules from Cytes, Tissues, Organs